 The easiest way to get a great example of their previous work is to ask if you would be able to take a tour of one of their recent past projects.
-Tour a model unit as well as an active work site.
+Tour a model unit for homes in The Villages FL as well as an active work site.
 While you’re there, pay attention to the materials they are using, the workflow of the site, the workmanship, and the safety of every on site.

 Don’t rush it

 This might be the last tip on this list, but it is certainly not the least important.
 Rushing a renovation or home rebuild can only yield bad outcomes!
 Either you will be paying extra to have the workers log overtime hours and go over your initial budget, or you will force your workers to cut corners in order to expedite the end date of the job.

 Either way, the outcomes are not worth the rush!